autometrics-dev/quickmetrics/README.md

 To configure the Prometheus scrape interval, modify the `prometheus/prometheus.yml` file

 To load the Grafana Autometrics dashboards, go to Grafana, and import the JSON files located in this repo under `./grafana/dashboards`.
+These are copy-pasted from the autometrics-shared repo, see [here](https://github.com/autometrics-dev/autometrics-shared#dashboards).

 (In a future version, we will try to autoload these dashboards.)